2 THE NATIONAL INSTITUTES OF HEALTH AS A GRANT-MAKING ORGANIZATION

 part of the Just-in-Time process.

-All applicant organizations must obtain a DUN and Bradstreet (D&B) Data
+All applicant organizations must have a DUN and Bradstreet (D&B) Data

 Universal Numbering System (DUNS) number as the Universal Identifier when